Design Project 8: Iteration & Wrap-up

 Finally, it's time to present your design process and the resulting interface to the entire class, both orally and visually.
-During our final project showcase, each team will give a 5-minute presentation in front of the whole class.
+During our final project showcase, each team will give a 1-minute "madness" presentation in front of the whole class.
 In addition, you'll create a maximum 2-minute video clip that captures user needs, tasks, and an interface walkthrough.

 - Video: Record a 2-minute video that captures the user context and the killer features of your UI.
 Be creative in how you plan, structure, and record the video!
 Here's an example.
 Also look at last year's CS374 project gallery.
 Revisit your storyboards, as they capture the rich usage context.
 You need to set the stage by starting with users and their problem.
 Avoid using slides and try to capture realistic context, and don't hesitate to "act".
 Do not show the UI from the beginning.
 You need to show parts of your final prototype to demonstrate how the user might perform the task using your system.
 Rather than describe all the features you implemented, focus on the flow of the task.